German glaciers may melt away in 10 years, study finds | DW | 29.04.2021

 That accelerating glacial melt of 298 billion metric tons of ice and snow per year equated to swamping Switzerland under 7.2 meters (24 feet) of water each year, said Zurich glaciologist Romain Hugonnet.

-Half of this glacial loss came from the United States and Canada, with Alaska's melt "among the highest on the planet," said the Nature article authors led by Hugonnet of Zurich's ETH University.
+Half of this glacial loss came in the United States and Canada, with Alaska's melt "among the highest on the planet," said the Nature article authors led by Hugonnet of Zurich's ETH University.

-Even Tibetan plateau glaciers were affected, impacting millions of people who source daily water downstream, said the study.
+Even Tibetan plateau glaciers are affected, impacting millions of people who daily source water downstream, said the study.

-That melting mirrored the "global increase in temperature" from the burning of coal, oil and gas, said Hugonnet.
+That melting mirrored the "global increase in temperature" due to burning of coal, oil and gas, said Hugonnet.

 Glaciers were becoming "memorials" of the climate crisis, not just early indicators of climate change, said Michael Zemp of the World Glacier Monitoring Service.